Reviews Report

 Nationwide | $1,985 |

-Washington, D.C., Minimum Insurance Requirements
+Washington, D.C.
+Car Insurance Requirements

-- $25,000 in bodily injury coverage per person
+- $25,000 bodily injury liability per person

-- $50,000 in bodily injury coverage per accident
+- $50,000 bodily injury liability per accident

-- $10,000 in property damage coverage per accident
+- $10,000 property damage liability per accident

-Additional Car Insurance Coverage in Washington, D.C.
+Car Insurance Coverage Options

 - Comprehensive insurance: Comprehensive insurance pays to repair your car’s damages after a non-collision incident, like a fire, flood, falling object damage, theft, or vandalism.
+This is also part of full coverage and is usually required by lenders.

 Methodology

-Reviews.com reviews products, services and companies based on five criteria to help readers understand how companies compare based on similar metrics.
-For the best car insurance companies, our editorial team compared affordability, customer support, coverage options, customer satisfaction scores and online resources from each company to determine top providers.
+Reviews.com reviews products, services, and companies based on five criteria to help readers understand how companies compare based on similar metrics.
+For the best car insurance companies, our editorial team compared affordability, customer support, coverage options, customer satisfaction scores, and online resources from each company to determine the top providers.

 - $100,000 bodily injury liability per person